Find Free Texas Divorce Records & Dissolutions

 Phone: 210.335.2653

-If a divorce occurred in Travis County, researchers may use the free case search to find more information.
+Interested parties may use the free case search to find details of divorces finalized in Travis County.
 After locating a case, users will be able to find out both parties to the case, the case status and disposition, the case history, and much more.
 Users are not required to create an account to use the search function.

 Researchers may also order records online, by mail, or in person.
 There is a $5 fee for records searches.